depaulats/MARRIO_genomics/README.md

-# MARRIO_genomics
+Welcome to the MARRIO Genomics Course Repository!

-This repository contains a collection of essential commands, scripts, and workflows used in the Genomics Course at the 4th MARRIO Workshop (Rio de Janeiro, 4--5 August 2025).
-It serves as a reference for participants, providing code snippets for common bioinformatics tasks such as sequence manipulation, quality control, and data visualization.
+This repository contains essential commands, scripts, and workflows used in the Genomics Course at the 4th MARRIO Workshop (Rio de Janeiro, 4–5 August 2025).
+It serves as a practical reference for participants, offering code snippets for common bioinformatics tasks, including sequence manipulation, quality control, and data visualization.

+# Getting Started

+To begin, follow the instructions based on your operating system:

-- If you are a Linux user, you can go straight to this tutorial [here]().
+- Linux users can proceed directly to tutorials [here]().

-- If you are a Windows user, first you will have to activate WSL in your computer.
-You can follow the instructions provided [here]().
+- Windows users must first enable the Windows Subsystem for Linux (WSL), following instructions [here]().

-- If you are a macOS user, you can bother Carla Zilberberg [here](https://github.com/carlazilberberg).
+- macOS users can contact [Carla Zilberberg](https://github.com/carlazilberberg) for assistance.

+# License

-This repository is provided under the GNU General Public License, which guarantees users freedom to run, study, share, and modify it.
+This repository is licensed under the GNU General Public License, ensuring the freedom to use, study, share, and modify the content.

+# Feedback & Support

-If you find any difficulties when using this repository, or have any suggestions to improve it, don't hesitate to engage with us in the [Issues](https://github.com/depaulats/MARRIO_genomics/issues) section.
+Encountered an issue or have a suggestion for improvement?
+Feel free to engage with us in the [Issues](https://github.com/depaulats/MARRIO_genomics/issues) section.

-Good studies!!
+We’d love to hear from you!

+**Happy learning!**